 ```

-Figure 2 is a sample calculation of a fictitious Glentel employee and how it was determined if that employee was considered high performer or non-high performer.
+Figure 2 shows a sample calculation of a fictitious Glentel employee and how it was determined if that employee was considered high performer or non-high performer.

 ## Our Approach

 We propose to use natural language processing (NLP) techniques to extract information and find patterns in resumes.
-Our proposed approach has five major components: plain text extraction, preprocessing and explorator data analysis (EDA), feature engineering, modeling, evaluation and interpretation.
+Our proposed approach has five major components: plain text extraction, preprocessing and exploratory data analysis (EDA), feature engineering, modeling, evaluation and interpretation.
 Since not all resumes are in plain text format the first step is to extract plain text from resumes to create a corpus of plain text resumes.
-The second step will be to process these extracted corpuses to make the plain text fit smoothly into our model.
-We will remove stopwords, special characters, and punctuation and use other SpaCy techniques.
+The second step

+is text preprocessing and EDA.
+In this step we preprocess the text (e.g., removing commonly occurring uninformative words such as ‘the’).
+Moreover, we also carry out exploratory data analysis to examine obvious patterns occurring in the resumes.

 In the third step, we will extract other features from these resumes such as education level, experience, job hopping, and language along with supplementary tabular date such as re-hire or referral.
-This will allow our model to take into consideration more factors aside from the plain texts of the resumes.
-In the fourth step, we will build models utilizing the resumes plain text plus the extracted features starting with our base model of logistic regression and then expanding into an ensemble of models such as support vector machine (SVM), Random Forest and Multilayer perceptron.
-To gain insight about the features of our models, in the final step we would like to make our models into “white box” models instead of “black box” models using tools such as eil5 and Sharp.
+This will allow our model to take into consideration key features other than word occurrences in the resumes.
+In the fourth step, we will build models utilizing the resumes plain text plus the extracted features starting with our base model of logistic regression and then expanding into an ensemble of models such as support vector machine (SVM), Random Forest and Multilayer perceptron(simple neural network) to gain insight about the features of our models.
+In the final step after selecting the final model or models, we would like to make our models into “white box” models instead of “black box” models using tools such as “eil5 and SHAP”.
 Moreover, we will also use topic modelling to extract key words, potential features and insights in addition to retrieving information from the resumes and count vectorizing the plain text.
 We expect to use a mixture of count vectorize features as well as features we engineered from the insights of the topic modeling, Glentel’s expertise and data science team’s creativity.

 ```{r plot 3, echo=FALSE, fig.cap="Figure 3.
 Example resume feature extraction", fig.align='center'}